Mérida M. Rúa

 Areas of Expertise

-Urban history and urban ethnography
+Urban history & urban ethnography

-Book and Edited Volume
+Books and Edited Volumes

-A Grounded Identidad: Making New Lives in Chicago’s Puerto Rican Neighborhoods (Oxford University Press, 2012).
+A Grounded Identidad: Making New Lives in Chicago’s Puerto Rican Neighborhoods (Oxford University Press, 2012)

-Editor, Latino Urban Ethnography and the Work of Elena Padilla (University of Illinois Press, 2011).
+Latino Urban Ethnography and the Work of Elena Padilla (editor, University of Illinois Press, 2011)

 Articles and Book Chapters